spiwokv/docking4structbioinf/README.md

 The authors took 108790 compounds and removed compounds that were too big.
 This resulted to 95 147 compounds.
-These compounds were docked into the binding site of Histamine 1 receptor and the authors also calculated “interaction fingerprints” (in this tutorial we will use only docking).
+These compounds were docked into the binding site of Histamine 1 receptor and the authors also calculated "interaction fingerprints" (in this tutorial we will use only docking).
 Based on charge of the molecule, docking scores and fingerprints they selected 611 compounds.
 After further filtering and visual inspection they selected 26 compounds.
 These compounds were purchased and tested experimentally.
 Out of them, 19 showed strong binding to histamine 1 receptor.